Make Your Next Trip Extraordinary

 Marc Telio

-Born in Montreal and now based in Vancouver, Marc is most passionate about helping travelers discover Canada’s wildest places, most jaw-dropping landscapes, and most thrilling activities.
-His favorite itineraries combine unusual outdoor excursions (think grizzly-bear sightings and heli-hiking) with character-rich accommodations (think luxury tented camps and sumptuous wilderness lodges).
-Marc and his team are like special-ops agents—pros at logistics, taking into account weather patterns, tides, seaplane schedules, and dozens of other details to ensure a hassle-free backcountry experience.
+Born in Montreal and now based in Vancouver, Marc is most passionate about helping travelers access Canada’s most remote places, dazzling landscapes, and memorable activities.
+His favorite itineraries combine beautiful scenery, fascinating wildlife, and local culture with soulful accommodations (think luxury tented camps and sumptuous wilderness lodges).
+Marc and his team are like special-ops agents—pros at logistics, taking into account weather patterns, tides, seaplane schedules, and dozens of other details to ensure a seamless experience.
 Their tight-knit relationships with top outfitters, guides, and hotels translate to V.I.P. treatment for you.
-And if you’re looking for kid-friendly adventures, Marc has plenty of ideas up his sleeve—he regularly brings his wife and their two kids on scouting trips.
+And if you’re looking for kid-friendly adventures, Marc has plenty of ideas up his sleeve—his two kids grew up on scouting trips throughout Canada.

 Where to Stay and Eat

-As wilderness lodges go, it’s hard to beat the value for dollar you get at Sonora Resort, a Relais & Chateaux property in the Discovery Islands.
+As wilderness lodges go, it’s hard to beat the value-for-dollar you get at Sonora Resort, a Relais & Chateaux property in the Discovery Islands.
 Unlike similar lodges, Sonora doesn’t require a minimum stay, and its rates include the room, meals, and beverages, but you pay extra for the activities you want.
 And there are plenty to choose from!
-The resort has excellent wildlife programs, where you can see whales, grizzlies, seals, sea lions, eagles, or dolphins.
-You can also choose to go sea kayaking or salmon fishing, or just hang out at the fabulous spa.
-Marc’s guests who book here get a complimentary two-hour wilderness excursion by zodiac.
+The resort has excellent wildlife programs where you can see whales, grizzlies, seals, sea lions, eagles, or dolphins.
+You can also go sea kayaking or salmon fishing, or just hang out at the fabulous spa.
+Marc’s travelers get a complimentary two-hour wilderness excursion by zodiac.

 Restaurant the locals love

 Kishimoto is a phenomenal Japanese place, but it’s so local and has such a casual environment that you can wear flip-flops and shorts if you wish.
 Their specialty is oshi sushi, which is rectangular sushi that has been compressed in a box.
-The two must-taste dishes are the okonomiyaki (a grilled pancake with shrimp and vegetables) and the smoked salmon oshi sushi, which comes on a little plate with a small glass dome over it that you pull off.
-The dome is filled with smoke, and that’s what they use to “smoke” the fish because it’s not cooked.
-The restaurant doesn’t take reservations; you just line up outside and they’ll text you when your table is ready.
-It’s totally worth the wait and it’s in a funky, hip part of town, East Vancouver, so there are plenty of places to window-shop while you wait.
+The two must-taste dishes are the okonomiyaki (a grilled pancake with shrimp and vegetables) and the smoked salmon oshi sushi, which comes with a small glass dome over it that is filled with smoke to impart flavor.
+Kishimoto is in a funky, hip part of town, East Vancouver, so there are plenty of places to window-shop before or after dinner.

 Meals worth the splurge